CDCgov/wastewater-informed-covid-forecasting/model_definition.md

 Where $T_d$ is the maximum delay from infection to hospitalization that we consider.

 We define the discrete hospital admissions delay distribution $d(\tau)$ as a convolution of the incubation period distribution [^Park2023] and a separate estimate of the distribution of time from symptom onset to hospital admission (see [Parameter section](#model-parameters) below for further details).
+#### Infection-hospitalization rate

-The population-level infection-hospitalization ratio can change over time due to multiple unmodeled factors.
-For example, the age distribution of cases could shift, a more or less severe variant could emerge, or vaccine coverage could change.
+In the models that include fits to wastewater data, we allow the population-level infection-hospitalization rate (IHR) to change over time.
+An inferred change in the IHR could reflect either a true change in the rate at which infections result in hospital admissions (e.g. the age distribution of cases could shift, a more or less severe variant could emerge, or vaccine coverage could shift) or a change in the relationship between infections and genomes shed in wastewater $G$ (which we currently treat as fixed, but which could change in time if, for example, immunity reduces wastewater shedding without reducing transmission, or a variant emerges with a different per infection wastewater shedding profile).

 Therefore, we model the hospitalization proportion $p_\mathrm{hosp}(t)$ as a piecewise-constant function with weekly change points.
 If $t$ and $t'$ are two days in the same week, then $p_\mathrm{hosp}(t) = p_\mathrm{hosp}(t')$.